 We aim to improve gender balance at all levels of our organisation, with a focus on creating opportunities for women in management.
 Our Accelerating Difference programme supports the development of high performing female leaders to help them advance their careers and take on more senior roles.

 To ensure our leadership teams represent the diverse markets we serve, we are building a talent pipeline that includes people from a range of cultural and ethnic backgrounds.
 We aim to attract and develop local talent across our markets by partnering with universities and offering opportunities within our business.
-This is a particular focus of our Africa strategy to build capability across the continent.
 The creation of our regional headquarters in Singapore also provides a further opportunity to attract and develop talent from Asia.

 We are also working hard to ensure we understand the needs of people with disabilities when developing employment opportunities.
 Our Global Disability Council has identified a range of opportunities to increase GSK’s disability confidence – from making our facilities and technology more accessible to addressing our culture and employee attitudes about disability.
 Our Disability Confidence Network provides a forum for employees to find out more about accessibility and raise awareness of local initiatives.
 We have also launched an online accessibility portal that enables employees in the UK to request additional support or adjustments to their working environment.

 See how our employees devote their time and expertise to create positive change in communities around the world

 Follow the journey of a selection of our employees currently on PULSE volunteering assignments